-In this talk I will demonstrate how to use small, lightweight video cameras to develop students’ speaking skills.
-Taking examples from my own teaching, I will show how simple it is to make videoing students part of your teacher’s toolkit.
-This talk will also be of interest to teacher trainers wishing to highlight aspects of trainee teaching practice.
+In this talk I demonstrate how to use small, lightweight video cameras to develop students’ speaking skills.
+Taking examples from my own teaching, I show how simple it is to make videoing students part of a teacher’s toolkit.
+This talk is also of interest to teacher trainers wishing to highlight aspects of trainee teaching practice.

 How do you differentiate yourself from other business English trainers in your region?
 How much thought have you given to the product you are selling?
 What is your long-term strategy for your training career?

-In this talk I will give pointers to help you find the answers to these and similar questions.
-I will discuss how freelance trainers can apply corporate principles to their “business”, drawing parallels between terminology from the business world (marketing, strategy, PR, R&D, etc.) and the “business” of being a freelance trainer.
-I will demonstrate how you can develop your brand in order to differentiate yourself from the competition, thus enabling you to charge premium prices.
+In this talk I give pointers to help business English trainers find the answers to these and similar questions.
+I discuss how freelance trainers can apply corporate principles to their “business”, drawing parallels between terminology from the business world (marketing, strategy, PR, R&D, etc.) and the “business” of being a freelance trainer.
+I demonstrate how trainers can develop their brand in order to differentiate themselves from the competition, thus enabling them to charge premium training fees.

-I use the social media platform Ning with both my corporate clients and my university classes.
-In this talk I will show and explain how I use Ning to complement the delivery of these courses.
-The talk will look at the pedagogical and organizational aspects of incorporating such a platform into business English groups.
+I have used the social media platform Ning with both my corporate clients and my university classes.
+In this talk I show and explain how I used Ning to complement the delivery of these courses.
+The talk looks at the pedagogical and organizational aspects of incorporating such a platform into business English groups.

-I intend to show how I use this social media platform to promote learner autonomy and student self-reflection.
-I’ve been using Ning for around 18 months, and, using my own real examples, I’ll demonstrate how I use the platform to do the following:
+I show how I used this social media platform to promote learner autonomy and student self-reflection by demonstrating how I used the platform to do the following:

 - extend discussions out of class